MichaelLetson/HTML-CSS-Portfolio-Project/README.md

 ## Using Git

 I created a respository and opened in gitpod to create my code.
-To move my code from gitpod to repository ready for deployment I followed these steps:
+To move my code from gitpod to repository ready for deployment I followed these steps (which I did often to show a journey of creating my site):
  - git add .
  - git commit -m "message"
  - git push